 In 1990, nearly 7,200 people lived within a mile of the site.
 Federal authorities believe that former workers, their families and also the public who lived near the Manila Road site were at risk for asbestos exposure.

-Mesothelioma in Minneapolis: Ore from the Libby mine was shipped to and processed at the Western Mineral Products plan located in Minneapolis.
-From 1938 to 1989, the plant received tons of the natural minerals.
+Mesothelioma in Minneapolis: Ore from the Libby mine was shipped to and processed at the Western Mineral Products plant located in Minneapolis.
+From 1938 to 1989, the plant received tons of the natural minerals

 After being exfoliated, left over ore was known as “crush rock” or “stoner rock” was left in piles outside the plant.
 People would use it in their gardens, driveways and yards and children would play in piles of it.
 Officials now know that the rock was contaminated with asbestos and put people at risk for asbestos-related illnesses.